SymfonyCasts/EasyAdminBundle/sfcasts/assets.md

 Over in `webpack.config.js`, add a second entry for *just* the admin.
-But, right now, since we only have a CSS file (we don't need JavaScript), I'll say `.addStyleEntry()`... call it `'app'`... and point it to `./assets/styles/admin.css`.
+But, right now, since we only have a CSS file (we don't need JavaScript), I'll say `.addStyleEntry()`... and point it to `./assets/styles/admin.css`.
+I should also change `app` to `admin`... but I'll catch that in a minute.

-Perfect!
-Because we just modified our webpack file, we need to go over to our terminal, find where we're running webpack, hit "ctrl + C", and then rerun it:
+Because we just modified our webpack file, we need to go over to our terminal, find where we're running encore, hit "ctrl + C", and then rerun it:

 ```terminal-silent
 yarn watch
 ```

 And... it exploded!
-You probably saw my mistake.
+That's from my mistake!
 I need to give my entry a unique name.
 Change `'app'` to `'admin'`, run it again, and... beautiful!

-And now, in addition to the original stuff, you can see that it also dumped an `admin.css` file.
-Thanks to this, over in our `DashboardController`, add `->addWebpackEncoreEntry('admin')`.
+In addition to the original stuff, you can see that it also dumped an `admin.css` file.
+Thanks to this, over in our `DashboardController`, say `->addWebpackEncoreEntry('admin')`.

 Refresh and... it works!
-That's a...well... interesting-looking page.
+That's a... well... interesting-looking page.

-If you go to "View Page Source", you can see how this works.
+If you View the page source, you can see how this works.
 There's really nothing special.
 The `app.css` file gives us all of the EasyAdmin styling that we've been enjoying... and then *here* is our new `admin.css` file.